-and % of existing contracted providers that continued to meet licensure and/or certification standards, other standards established by Medicaid & any applicable requirements of state law.
-Percentage=NUMERATOR[# of existing contracted providers that continued to meet licensure and/or certification standards & other standards established by Medicaid]/DENOMINATOR[# of existing contracted providers]
+Number and percentage of existing contracted providers that continued to meet licensure and/or certification standards, other standards established by Medicaid and any applicable requirements of state law.
+Percentage = NUMERATOR [Number of existing contracted providers that continued to meet licensure and/or certification standards and other standards established by Medicaid] /..

+cntnd from above...DENOMINATOR [Number of existing contracted providers]